After significant testing, these are our picks of the phones to buy

 Optus data sharing

-Optus’ plan sharing features are built into its My Plan Plus plans at all tiers, as well as its My Plan Flex leasing plans and its My Mobile Broadband Plus plans.
+Optus’ plan sharing features are built into its My Plan Plus plans at all tiers, as well as its My Mobile Broadband Plus plans.
 You can bundle any number of these plans together into a single bill and all their data inclusions will be combined into one massive data pool.
 Any device connected to one of those plans can access that data pool as needed, so bear that in mind when picking what plans to bundle together.
 If you don't want to share the data allowance for one of your devices, you'll need to separate its plan on its own bill.

 It's also worth noting that data sharing is not applicable on any Optus prepaid plans, so if you have the kids on a cheaper prepaid plan they won’t be able to access your data pool unless you get them on contract.
 Optus does offer month-to-month contract options as well as traditional 12-month plans, so that’s always an option.
 Given all of these plans already include unlimited standard national calls and texts, it’s a purely data-sharing only option.